kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 ### strace

 Let's start with `strace` because, in my opinion, it's quite a practical approach.
 If in your daily life you'll get stuck with misbehaving command-line tools, you can attach to a running process and observe what your terminal is writing into filehandles and what your shell reads.
-You don't need to restart already running programs to figure out what is going on.
+You don't need to restart running programs to figure out what is going on.

 First, a little helper to find out PID of a terminal by clicking it with a computer mouse (for users of XWindows system):